david-leon/Dandelion/docs/dandelion_module.md

 x' = \gamma * \frac{(x-\mu)}{\sigma} + \beta, \\ per sample, per group
 \end{align}
 $$
-1) With batch normalization, the normalization is usually done in per-channel way for an CNN output; whereas group normalization operates in per sample and per group way;
+1) With batch normalization, the normalization is usually done in per-channel way for a CNN output; whereas group normalization operates in per sample and per group way;
-2) Group normalization use sample statistics for both forward and inference stage;
+2) Group normalization uses sample statistics for both forward and inference stage;
 3) Group normalization only applies for 4D input with shape `(B, C, H, W)`;
 4) Group normalization is recommended when batch size is small; for large batch size, batch normalization is still recommended;
 5) Group normalization is equivalent to [Layer Normalization](https://arxiv.org/abs/1607.06450) when `group_num`=1; and equivalent to [Instance Normalization](https://arxiv.org/abs/1607.08022) when `group_num` = `channel_num`